toolbox4minecraft/amidst/README.md

 ## Amidst has found a new home

 Amidst was moved to a new location, since Skidoodle aka skiphs is too busy to maintain it.
 It has also found some new developers.
-One of them is DrFrankenstone aka Treer who is the developer of AmidstExporter.
+One of them is DrFrankenstone, a.k.a.
+Treer, who is the developer of AmidstExporter.
 Skidoodle is still an owner of Amidst and agreed to move the project.

 ### Links